 - evacuation guidelines specific to the injury or illness

-- a framework in which to apply to wilderness medicine incidents
+- a framework in which to respond to wilderness medicine incidents